Satyapt001/Tic_tac_toe/README.md

 # Tic_Tac_Toe
- this game is build using java using its various concept like inheritance,polymorphism,abstraction,encapsulation
+ this game is build using java and its various concept like inheritance,polymorphism,abstraction,encapsulation